-In addition, there are the Federal Police ("Mobile Search Unit", MFE), Customs Criminal Police Office, authorities in other federal States with guest appearances and finally the MEK of the Federal Criminal Police Office (BKA) and the surveillance department of the Federal Office for the Protection of the Constitution (BfV) with their surveillance squads.
+Police Office (BKA) and the surveillance department of the Federal Office for the Protection of the Constitution (BfV) with their surveillance squads.
 These two federal authorities are often active in Berlin with several teams at the same time.

 Adding all this up, it is estimated that more than 300 officers from the "authorities and organizations with security tasks" are busy surveilling people every day in Berlin.
-This intensity is also due to the fact that there is an above-average number of targets there: 5 percent of the German population lives in Berlin, but it accounts for 20 percent of all political "extremists" (only right-wing extremists are probably more strongly represented elsewhere), with "organized crime" and espionage also above average.
+This intensity is also due to the fact that there is an above-average number of targets there: 5 percent of the German population lives in Berlin, but it accounts for 20 percent of all political "extremists" (only rightwing extremists are probably more strongly represented elsewhere), with "organized crime" and espionage also above average.